yachielab/FRACTAL/README.md

 **Example 1**

 Lineage estimation of the sequences in the test input file `test.fa` with the default parameter set without distributed computing.
+The computation will take several minutes.

 ```shell
 FRACTAL.sh -i test.fa
 ```

-Input
+Input:

 ​	 [`test.fa`](https://github.com/yachielab/FRACTAL/blob/master/example/test.fa)  (FASTA format)

-Output
+Output:

 ​	 [`FRACTALout.nwk`](https://github.com/yachielab/FRACTAL/blob/master/example/output/FRACTALout.nwk) (Newick format) will be created in your current working directory

 **Example 2**

 Lineage estimation by NJ using RapidNJ with distributed computing where the maximum number of computing nodes is set to 100.
 The output file name is set to `FRACTAL_NJ`.
+The computation will take several minutes.

 ```shell
 FRACTAL.sh -i test.fa -f FRACTAL_NJ -m rapidnjNJ -d 100